code-for-india/bpachackathon/README.md

 ### Constituency wise Voter Data Analysis

-Along with the registered voter data, each PDF also gives detailed information (Name, Husband/Mother/Fathers Name, Address, Sex and Age) for each voter.
+Along with the registered voter data, each PDF also gives detailed information (Name, Husband/Mother/Fathers Name, Address, Gender and Age) for each voter.
 We have scraped each PDF file and gathered detailed information on each voter.
 This data will be used later for anomaly detection by fuzzy matching.

 ### Fuzzy Matching and Anomaly Detection